 In order to assess the energy and emissions impacts of 3X vehicles, the total volume of fuel consumed and emissions produced with and without 3X vehicles was estimated by the IMPACTT model.
 Using the Reference Scenario forecast of new light-duty-vehicle sales and fuel economy, and the 3X market share assumptions described above, the number of conventional and 3X vehicles, their VMT and gasoline-equivalent fuel use were determined for each year between market introduction (2007 in the High Market Share Scenario and 2013 in the Low Market Share Scenario) and 2030.
-Note that 3X vehicle market penetration was assumed to have no effect on light-duty-vehicle sales, scrappage or utilization (i.e., mi/year).
+Note that 3X vehicle market penetration was assumed to have no effect on total light-duty-vehicle sales, scrappage or utilization.
+(These secondary effects were beyond the scope of this analysis.
+Clearly, tripling fuel efficiency may cause the per-mile cost of travel to decline, which in turn may influence travelers to make additional trips, highway user revenues to decline, and/or to the demand for new vehicles).
 Thus, total vehicles and VMT did not differ by scenario despite large differences in the number of 3X vehicles and 3X VMT.
-As compared to the Low Market Share Scenario, the High Market Share Scenario had nearly three times as many 3X vehicles on the road in 2030, accounting for nearly three times as much VMT and consuming nearly three times as much fuel.
+As compared to the Low Market Share Scenario, the High Market Share Scenario had nearly three times as many

+3X vehicles on the road in 2030, accounting for nearly three times as much VMT and consuming nearly three times as much fuel.